MuhammadYahta/ManufacturingProductionLineDataSetGeneration-Football-/README.md

 2. Open CLI

-3. Use the following command to navigate the folder (please check where your source file is located)
+3. Use the following command to navigate to the lcoation where you store source code.
 > cd ..\datagenerator\DataGenerator\bin\Debug

 <img src="https://github.com/MuhammadYahta/ManufacturingProductionLineDataSetGeneration-Football-/blob/main/cmd_1.jpg?sanitize=true">